node-organic/node-organic/docs/README.md

-# An Organic concept
+# An Organic concept v0.2

+[Organic Computing](en.wikipedia.org/wiki/Organic_computing) inspired implementation based on nodejs.

+This document represents a draft outline of the fundamental principles, understandings and concepts in engineering `node-organic` as package library named `organic` published in http://npmjs.org.

+The library represents abstract form of the implementation bundled with concept documentation.
+Further [modules/libraries/packages](http://node-organic.com/#/modules) inheriting `organic` core classes provide actual implementation and the ability to extend, improve and adapt forthermore the concept and its outcome.

 ## [Chemical](./Chemical.md)

 In standard naming convesions Chemical is data structure.

 Every chemical has a type and in its nature is a plain object filled with properties (primitive values and/or references to other objects).
-It is wise to have chemicals serializable usually providing toJSON method.

 One chemical has this generalized structure

     {
-      type: String, /* not needed if using Chemical object inheritance */
+      type: String,
       // ...
       reference: Object,
       // ...